nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 Yeah.
 He did.
 He rolled terrible.
 That's how I roll.
 And that is his turn.

-So Samir, you're up.
+So Simear, you're up.
 Yep.
 It seems like it would be an appropriate thing to, you know, maybe drink that little healing potion.
 How doth one do such a thing?
 You go to your inventory.

 Yeah.
 And where the healing potion is, you click on the healing potion.
 Click.
 And then you click on the use button in the chat.
 And it I figured it would.